Hierosoft/linux-preinstall/doc/devuan/readme.md

 ## Switching from Debian to Devuan 4 on a VPS
+Devuan 4 Chimaera is based on Debian 11 Bullseye.

 If you run any OS that isn't in the VPS host's list of preinstalled ones, even if you install a different one yourself,
 GRUB 2 could have magic number error and not boot.
+This requires rescue mode to fix.